How to beat the heat on your construction site

 - Creating awareness: Train workers to recognize signs of heat-related stress, especially dizziness, confusion and cramping.
 These are indications of an HRI, and when caught early, they can be mitigated before the worker’s condition worsens.
 Encourage your workers to reach out to a manager if they notice these symptoms in themselves or others.
 In turn, the manager should be instructed to call 911 if their condition doesn’t improve after resting in an air-conditioned area or if they lose consciousness.

-How to find construction workers during construction season
+How to find construction workers during any season

 PeopleReady has a team of safety specialists around the country who work with our customers to ensure safe work practices are in place.
 Meanwhile, hiring more workers can decrease the burden on your current staff, enhancing their safety and benefiting your project timeline.
 PeopleReady provides vetted and reliable workers to fill job openings specific to your field.
 Whether you need temporary, temp-to-hire or direct hire workers, we have the construction staffing solutions you need to stay on schedule and within budget.